skamo3/SEA-ME-Project-2/README.md

 - D-Bus is a service daemon that runs in the background that uses the bus daemon to communicate functions and communications between applications
 	![image](https://user-images.githubusercontent.com/54701846/198288126-4fe57537-08c5-4fa0-919a-aa205ec3a55d.png)

-  - -Bus 데몬의 2가지 유형
+  - Two type of D-Bus daemon
     1. D-Bus System bus
        - Communicate with kernel and system-wide events
        - Any application is prevented from spoofing